The evidence

 - It lets a clinician hear every recording a child made.

-- It offers a fallible, plainly-labelled guess at what a word sounded like.
+- It offers a fallible, plainly-labeled guess at what a word sounded like.

 - Its picture reward is tied to having practiced.